Progress report for FNE22-008

 Using the results obtained from https://plantshoe.org and other resources for site suitability assessment, we will select 4 unique planting sites for each plant type we are using on the forested land of Greenhill Farm NH, in Sutton, NH .
 The four sites will contain 3 separate medium sized and adjacent plots.
-Each site will be planted as follows : Plot 1 will be direct seeded, Plot 2 will be planted with transplant cuttings and Plot 3 will be planted with germinated seedlings.
+Each site will be planted as follows : Plots will be direct seeded, planted with transplant cuttings and then planted with germinated seedlings produced by the rootstock.
 Therefore, the timing of plot completions will be staggered and recorded as such.
 The timing for the 3 different planting methods will be done with consultation with our technical advisor.

-Each 4 sites will be soil tested for pH, organic matter , available Phosphorus and Calcium, texture and organic matter.
+Each site will be soil tested for pH, organic matter , available Phosphorus and Calcium, texture and organic matter.
 If necessary, applications of composted leaf litter or other natural/mineral-based soil amendments (e.g. pelletized gypsum, composted leaf litter, etc. ) may be used.